jordan336/battleship/README.txt

 * Need a way for Agents to extract information about other Agents from State.
 Right now they need to use agent index and there is no mapping of agent index -> Agent.
 As a result, agent index is hardcoded to 0 in a lot of places.
+* Grid needs to handle case where there is a hit at a position, but the ship still has hit points at that position.
+  An Agent should still be allowed to fire at a hit position in this case, or maybe its always allowed?

 Run Game